 This place seems very standard but the bed was incredibly comfortable.
 A spacious bathroom and heating was everything we needed on this very wet day.

 Like most motels in New Zealand, Scenicland also had a common laundry.
-Find out more information and current rates.

 We stayed the second night at Coleraine.
 This motel is a little more upmarket and equally comfortable, and we had a slightly smaller room.